qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Changing the Number of Trajectories
 -----------------------------------

 As mentioned earlier, by default, the ``mcsolve`` function runs 500 trajectories.
 This value was chosen because it gives good accuracy, monte-carlo errors scale as :math:`1/n` where :math:`n` is the number of trajectories, and simultaneously does not take an excessive amount of time to run.
 However, like many other options in QuTiP you are free to change the number of trajectories to fit your needs.
-If we want to run 1000 trajectories in the above example, we can simply modify the call to ``macsolve`` like:
+If we want to run 1000 trajectories in the above example, we can simply modify the call to ``mcsolve`` like:

 >>> data = mcsolve(H, psi0, tlist, [sqrt(0.1)*a], [a.dag()*a, sm.dag()*sm],ntraj=1000)

-where we have added the keyword arguement ``ntraj=1000`` at the end of the inputs.
+where we have added the keyword argument ``ntraj=1000`` at the end of the inputs.
 Now, the Monte-Carlo solver will calculate expectation values for both operators, ``a.dag()*a, sm.dag()*sm`` averaging over 1000 trajectories.
 Sometimes one is also interested in seeing how the Monte-Carlo trajectories converge to the master equation solution by calculating expectation values over a range of trajectory numbers.
 If, for example, we want to average over 1, 10, 100, and 1000 trajectories, then we can input this into the solver using:

 >>> ntraj = [1,10,100,1000]

 Keep in mind that the input list must be in ascending order since the total number of trajectories run by ``mcsolve`` will be calculated using the last element of ``ntraj``.
-In this case, we need to use an extra index when getting the expectation values from the ODedata object returned by ``mcsolve``.
+In this case, we need to use an extra index when getting the expectation values from the Odedata object returned by ``mcsolve``.
 In the above example using:

 >>> data = mcsolve(H, psi0, tlist, [sqrt(0.1)*a], [a.dag()*a, sm.dag()*sm],ntraj=[1,10,100,1000])